 What Is Misogyny?

-Authors: Odelia Zuckerman and Clair Morrissey Categories: Philosophy of Sex and Gender, Ethics, Social and Political Philosophy, Philosophy of Race Word count: 998 The term misogyny[1] refers to systems that uphold gender-based oppression against women and girls.
+"Misogyny" refers to systems that uphold gender-based oppression against women and girls.
 What those systems are, and how they operate, is a subject of philosophical debate.
-Here we explain two … Continue reading What Is Misogyny?
+Here we explain two prominent accounts of these systems and discuss whether misogyny can be understood independently of broader systems of oppression.

 Philosophy and Race: An Introduction to Philosophy of Race